-Nonetheless, the small Hashemite Kingdom of Jordan looks forwards.
-Its relatively stable economic and political position in the Middle East has fuelled much modernisation, particularly in the capital Amman.
-With new hotels, upmarket bars and restaurants and a strong sense of its diverse cultural heritage, Amman is no longer just a base from which to explore the ancient sites, but an attraction in its own right: urbane, cultured and outward-looking.
+For all its history and natural beauty, though, Jordan looks forward.
+Its relatively stable economic and political position in the Middle East has fuelled modernisation, particularly in the capital Amman.
+With new upmarket hotels, restaurants and bars, the city is no longer just a base from which to explore the ancient sites, but a destination in its own right.

-Still, if there’s one single aspect of travel in Jordan that resonates, it’s the hospitality.
-Traditions of taking care of guests run deep in Arab society, and Jordan lives up to its heritage by extending the kind of welcome tourist boards crave.
-Everywhere you go you’ll hear words of welcome – heartfelt, not contrived – and you’ll often be invited into the shops or homes of strangers for glasses of hot, sweet tea and good conversation.
-In other places this might prelude a hard-sell campaign of carpet-flogging.
-In Jordan, it’s almost always borne simply of an interest to engage with a visitor, and to forge a friendship.
-As the Jordanians say, “Ahlan wa sahlan!” – come in and make yourself at home.
+In Jordan, hospitality is king.
+Everywhere you visit, you will hear heartfelt words of welcome, and will often be invited into shops or people’s homes for a glass of sweet tea and a conversation.
+In other places this might prelude a hard-sell campaign of carpet-flogging, but in Jordan, it’s almost always borne simply of an interest to engage with a visitor.
+As the Jordanians say; “Ahlan wa sahlan” – come in and make yourself at home.